TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-managingscaledatabase-slow-duetocopy.md

 **Summary of issue**<br>
 You have initiated a scale operation on your Azure SQL DB database **<!--$DatabaseName-->DatabaseName<!--/$DatabaseName-->** in server **<!--$ServerName-->ServerName<!--/$ServerName-->**. <br>
-This operation is proceeding slowly due to slow copy.
+This operation is delayed due to slow copy of data between source and target performance tiers.

 **Root cause investigation**<br>
-The change of performance tier operation takes variable amount of time depending on the mechanism used for the change.
-In some cases, the change can be done without copying data, which is very quick - takes less than 5 minutes.
-In others, unfortunately, it requires a copy, which proportional to the database size.
-Please refer links below, which document the maximum expected duration as 6 hours for Standard tier  operations, which is how long a copy of the largest allowed database size on the smallest / least performant performance tier would take.
-For scale-up operations within Premium tiers, you can expect copying to last upto 3 hours.
-We are working on several improvements including a) reducing how often copy is required, and b) introducing pause/resume capability which can be used instead of scale, and is expected to take less than 5 minutes in all cases.
+The time required to complete an operation to change the performance tier of an Azure SQL Database depends on the mechanism used for the change.
+In some cases, the change can be done in as little as five minutes without copying data.
+In other cases unfortunately, it requires a copy, which may take longer depending on the size of the database.
+The maximum expected duration for even the largest databases is 6 hours for a Standard tier database on the smallest / least performant tier.
+For scale-up operations within Premium tiers, you can expect copying to last up to 3 hours.
+We are working on several improvements including a) reducing how often a copy is required, and b) introducing pause/resume capability which can be used instead of scaling, and is expected to take less than 5 minutes in all cases.
+For more information please refer to the links below.

 ## **Recommended documents**
 [Azure SQL scale single DB resources](https://docs.microsoft.com/azure/sql-database/sql-database-single-database-scale)<br>